-In the laboratory, we elicit the participants' willingness to pay (WTP) for information regarding the consequences of meat consumption and their knowledge about them in an incentive-compatible way.
+In the laboratory, we elicit the participants' willingness to pay (WTP) for information regarding the consequences of meat consumption and their knowledge about them in an incentivecompatible way.
 Subjects are randomly assigned to the treatment group or to the control group.
 Subjects in the treatment group are served meat before this elicitation, in order to increase the salience of being a meat eater.
 We find first that meat consumption increases information avoidance concerning some specific topics.
 In particular, eating beef increases the probability of avoiding information concerning the environmental consequences of beef production by about 18 percentage points.
-Eating pork (and beef) increases the probability of avoiding information concerning the health consequences of pork consumption by about 15 percentage points.
+Eating pork increases the probability of avoiding information concerning the health consequences of pork consumption by about 15 percentage points.
 Second, we find that meat consumption increases the probability of indicating not to know.
 Respondents who tick at least once "I don't know" (IDK) at a multiple choice knowledge question forego positive (albeit small) payoffs in expectations.
 Still, meat consumption increases the frequency of these IDK respondents by about 11 percentage points.
-Although not all hypotheses turn out to be supported, this paper does provide causal evidence that meat consumption can cause information avoidance concerning meat.
+Although not all hypotheses turn out to be supported, this paper does provide causal evidence that meat consumption can cause information avoidance concerning its consequences.

 These results are in line with the cognitive dissonance theory (Festinger, 1962; Loughnan et al., 2010).
 According to this theory, tensions between beliefs (e.g., I care for animals or the environment or my own health) and actions (I eat meat) create unpleasant emotions that individuals try to resolve.
-To solve, or diminish, the unpleasantness generated by this tension, individuals have two routes.
-Either acting on behavior by cutting or reducing their meat consumption, or acting on beliefs by forming self-serving beliefs (trying to minimize the moral concerns of consuming meat for example).
-To sustain these motivated beliefs, individuals may then avoid relevant information, notably to prevent the discomfort of being faced with conflicting information or having to update behaviors (Golman et al., 2017).
+To diminish the unpleasantness, individuals have two routes.
+Either acting on behavior by cutting their meat consumption, or acting on beliefs by forming self-serving beliefs.3 To sustain these motivated beliefs, individuals may then avoid relevant information, notably to prevent the discomfort of being faced with conflicting information or having to change behaviors (Golman et al., 2017).